collectd/collectd/docs/CONTRIBUTING.md

     entries to `src/types.db`, you should talk to us early in the design process.

+### Labels

+PRs need to be categorized into one of three categories:

+*   **Feature**

+    The code has new behavior.
+Performance and documentation improvements are considered features.
+These changes would typically go into a "feature release".
+*   **Bug**

+    The code fixes a bug, regression, or otherwise unintended behavior.
+These changes would typically go into a "patch" release.
+*   **Unlisted Change**

+    The change is not relevant for end users of collectd.
+This includes changes to the CI system, style changes, and refactorings.
+These changes are not documented in the release notes.

+If you don't have access to modify labels yourself, you can trigger our bot to apply the right label for you by adding a prefix to the PR title:

+*   Feature: `feat`, `docs`, or `perf`.
+*   Bug: `fix`.
+*   Unlisted Change: `build`, `chore`, `ci`, `style`, `refactor`, `test`.

+You are encouraged to use those prefixes together with the plugin you're modifying.
+A new feature in the CPU plugin would have the `feat(cpu): ` prefix.

 ### ChangeLog

-PRs need to have a one-line summary in the *PR description*.
+Feature and Bug PRs need to have a one-line summary in the *PR description*.
 This information is used to automatically generate release notes.
 If you got here after creating the PR, you need to go to the *PR description* (shown as the first "comment" on the PR, made by yourself) and *edit* that description.
 Editing a PR will trigger the "ChangeLog" status to be updated.

 For the summary itself, follow this style: